chyka9632/more_pdf/README.md

 # what does this program do?

-This program accesses various text files in a given directory and read the content of each text file in a succeeding pages of a pdf.
+This program interacts with a designated directory, accessing multiple text files within it.
+It then reads the content of each text file and sequentially incorporates it into separate pages of a PDF document, ensuring a coherent and organized presentation of the text file content.